My Account

 This guide will show you:

-• What soft and hard skills to include on a resume to get noticed
+• What skills to put on a resume to grab the employer's attention.

-• How to list skills on your resume to confirm your qualifications and get interviewed for your dream job
+• How to list skills on your resume to prove your qualifications and get interviewed for your dream job.

 You’ve been tinkering with that skills list for hours, even though you didn’t need to.
 Instead, you could use the Zety resume builder and simply drag & drop the skills onto your resume template.
 So go ahead.
 Pick one and create a resume that’ll get you the job you actually want.